Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Sanno Matsuri

-The Sanno Matsuri is one of Tokyo’s three biggest festivals and is held every two years in June.
+The Sanno Matsuri is one of Tokyo’s three biggest festivals, held every two years in June.

 The festival features a grand procession of over 300 people dressed in traditional costumes, carrying portable shrines and other decorations.